uport-project/specs/messages/index.md

 ## Message types

-There are several standard message types that the Uport mobile app knows how to handle or create:
+There are several standard message types that the uPort mobile app knows how to handle or create:

 - **[Selective Disclosure Request](sharereq.md)** for asking private data from a user
 - **[Selective Disclosure Response](shareresp.md)** signed by the app as a response to a Selective Disclosure Request